-If you ask yourself what is the difference between a pure landscape diorama and a model railroad layout, the answer is quite simple: the track!
-On most scales, including in TT, the level of detail of locomotives, wagons, buildings, vegetation and other decorative objects is now so high that the appropriate illusion and patina create the perfect illusion.
-However, there is one exception - the wheel-rail system.
-While many model railroaders are now applying the highest standards to locomotives and the like, and the correct representation of lines, labeling, revision data, for example, the track and the wheels are largely neglected.
+If you ask yourself what the difference is between a pure landscape diorama and a model railway layout, the answer is quite simple: the track!
+In most scales, including TT, the level of detail of motor vehicles, wagons, buildings, vegetation and other decorative objects is now so high that the perfect illusion is created by appropriate patina and lighting.
+There is one exception, however - the wheel-rail system.
+While many model railroaders now apply the highest standards to locomotives & Co. and the correct display of, for example, lines, labeling of revision data, the track and the wheels are largely neglected.

 Browsing helps!
 The H0purists have fantastic track construction and Klaus-Dieter Pfennig (DIT model) even a Prussian track, the construction principle of which can be wonderfully transferred to a Saxon track.

 Thanks to a photo of the Klosterbach Bridge in Geringswalde, it could be seen that 6 meter long rails were laid between Waldheim and Rochlitz.
-A look at the book "The railway construction for railway masters and construction supervisors, as a guide for practical service and in preparation for the railway master's exam" by Ernst Susemihl (1899) then revealed that it must be the 3rd order superstructure (cf. Susemihl (1899), pp. 100-102).
+A look at the book "The railway construction industry for railway masters and building supervisors, as instructions for practical service and in preparation for the railway foreman examination" by Ernst Susemihl (1899) then revealed that it must be the 3rd order superstructure (cf. Susemihl (1899), pp. 100-102).

 ... text is in progress and will be continued ...